nascarsayan/ai-no-uta/linearAlgebra/README.md

 ## 86. Gaussian Elimination cannot be used to determine the Column Space

-__Guassian Elimination can be used to determine the null space, but can't be used to determine the column space.__
+__Guassian Elimination can be used to determine the null space, but can't be used to determine the column space.__ It reserves the relationships between the columns, but it does not preserve the column space or span.

 ---

+## 88. Row Switching

+We:
+1. Move from left to right, eliminating everything we can below the pivot.
+2. Move from right to left, eliminating everything we can above the pivot.

+Step 1 is called __Gaussion Elimination__, which is marching forward and eliminating everything below the pivot.
+Step 2 is called __Jordan Back Substitution__, which is marching back to the left and eliminating everything above it.

+---

+## 89. Which Columns Are Pivot Columns in Guassian Elimination?

+The columns that have pivots are called the __pivot columns__.<br/>
+The columns that are linearly independent from the columns that came before it become the pivot columns.
+The dependent columns become the non-pivot columns.
+The converse is also true.